megalus/django-google-sso/docs/users.md

 Please note, even if this function returns `True`, the user can be denied if their email is not valid.

-## Fine-tuning users before creation
+## Fine-tuning user info before user creation

 If you need to do some processing _before_ user is created, you can set the `GOOGLE_SSO_PRE_CREATE_CALLBACK` setting to import a custom function that will be called before the user is created.